maldoinc/wireup/docs/pages/interfaces.md

         return "I'm a Combustion Engine"
 ```

-While injecting an interface with multiple implementing services, you need to specify a qualifier to indicate
+While injecting an interface with multiple implementing dependencies, you need to specify a qualifier to indicate
 which concrete class should be resolved.

 ```python